Lily-Gebhart/Lily-Gebhart.github.io/_posts/2025-07-03-grad-school.md

 In a rotation-based program, you spend your first year working in several different labs (usually two to four) before choosing your thesis advisor.
 This setup allows you to explore a range of research areas, lab environments, and mentorship styles before committing to one for your dissertation work.

 In direct-admit programs, you enter the PhD already matched with a specific faculty member and lab.
-This can be great if you already know exactly what research questions excite you and have a strong working relationship with a potential advisor.
-However, it also means you’re essentially committed from day one.
+This can be great if you already know exactly what research questions excite you and feel confident in your ability to have a strong working relationship with your potential advisor.
+However, it also means you’re committed to a topic and PI from day one.
 If the project, mentoring style, or lab culture isn’t the right fit, it can be hard (but not impossible) to pivot.

 ### A Typical Timeline
 Regardless of format, most PhD programs in neuroscience or psychology follow a similar general structure: